 Who is the best Doctor Who?
-Well, it turns out that’s quite a question as the series approaches its 60th birthday.
-We’ve put together our list, but first of all a couple of ground rules.
+Well, it turns out that’s quite a question as the series celebrates its 60th birthday with the Doctor Who 60th-anniversary specials.
+We've put together our list, but first of all a couple of ground rules.

 We've only covered the 13 Doctors who had their own era.
 So, no John Hurt, no Jo Martin, and no movie Doc Peter Cushing.
 Sorry folks.